lahirutm/Arduino-Relay-Controller-via-SMS/README.md

 Relay 2 can be Switch on by sending SMS with "POWERON2" and Switch off by sending SMS with "POWEROFF2".

 I have used Arduino nano with SIM900A GSM mdule with this setup and Solid State Relays to controll Electronic Appliance running with 230/250V electricity.

+(I actually use this to ON/OFF water motors in a remote location)